mortonne/psifr/docs/index.rst

 Psifr leverages the Pandas data analysis package to make precise and flexible analysis of free recall data faster and easier.

+If you use Psifr, please cite the paper :cite:p:`Morton:2020`.

 See the code repository for version `release notes`_.

 .. toctree::